canjs/can-route/route_map.md

 ## When to call it

-Call `route.map` at the  start of the application lifecycle, before any calls to `route.addEventListener`.
-This is because `route.map` creates a new internal map, replacing the default map instance, so binding has to occur on this new object.
+Call `route.map` at the  start of the application lifecycle, before any calls to `route.addEventListener`. `route.map` creates a new internal map, replacing the default map instance, so binding has to occur on this new object.

 ```js
 var ViewModel = DefineMap.extend({